 The School Management Committee Format (SMCF) to be filled up by SMCs and consolidated by CRCCs at the cluster level will be filled up only half-yearly, i.e. in the 2nd and the 4th quarters.
 Likewise, at the State level, STMF will be completed two times in a year – in the 2nd and the 4th quarters.
 A copy of the STMF will also be forwarded to the NCERT for analysis and feedback.

 The flow of information from the school level through the State /UT level will preferably be initiated in the last month of each quarter and completed in the next month.
 However, feedback action will continue throughout the four quarters.
 The duration of the four quarters may finally be decided by the States/ UTs in their own context.

 The following procedure will be adopted for the implementation of the QMTs at different levels:

 School: The Head Teacher will complete the School Monitoring Format (SMF) and submit a copy of it to CRC.

 SMC: SMC ( chairperson/member) will complete the School Management Committee Format (SMCF).
 One copy of SMCF will be retained in the school and the other sent to CRC.

-NCERT: At NCERT level, the Department of Elementary Education and RIEs will analyse the information received and provide feedback to the State/UT for improvement.
+NCERT: At NCERT level, the Department of Elementary Education and RIEs will analyze the information received and provide feedback to the State/UT for improvement.

-At the State Level the SCERT/SIE needs to collect and analyse Quality Monitoring Data emerged from STMF and district level consolidated COSs and SMCFs and evolve a mechanism to improve teaching and learning processes as per provisions given in section 29 of the RTE Act.
+At the State Level, the SCERT/SIE needs to collect and analyze Quality Monitoring Data emerged from STMF and district level consolidated COSs and SMCFs and evolve a mechanism to improve teaching and learning processes as per provisions given in section 29 of the RTE Act.
 DIETs and SCERT/SIE need to build up strong linkages with educational functionaries and structures at different levels in the State/UT.